MEMBERSHIP POLICIES AND PROCEDURES

 30. Boats parked in and around the work area are to be clearly identified with the owner’s name and a phone number.
 Space in the work area is limited and proper identification is needed when contacting owners to move boats to prevent over-spray or to make room for others needing pad space.

 31. Dry out area: boats may remain in the dry out parking areas for a maximum of 30 days.
 Any boat in the dry out area for more than 30 days may be considered Improperly Stored.
+Exceptions to this rule include boats that are in between circuit stops and other extenuating circumstances that have been cleared through the Harbor Commander or General Manager.
+In all cases, a boat may be considered improperly stored if the boat does not have an associated dry or wet slip assignment.

 32. Clean Marina Guidelines: The Austin Yacht Club and its members follow the Clean Marina Guidelines for our work area and other environmental related marina practices.
 A copy of the Clean Marina Guidelines is available at the AYC office or on line at the Clean Marina website.
+Any maintenance work that may create storm water pollution by contaminating the soil

 1. AYC Not Liable: The Austin Yacht Club shall not be liable or responsible for destruction, damage, or theft of any member’s boat or other property under any circumstances, including damage or loss caused by Acts of God, negligence of Club members or employees, or acts of vandalism.
 Each member is encouraged to purchase his/her own insurance for such risks.